macs3-project/MACS/docs/callvar.md

   quality score greater than this value.
 Default is 20, which means Q20 or 0.01 error rate.
-- `-F` or `--fermi`: The option to control when to apply local assembly through Fermi.
-By default (set as 'auto'), while `callvar` detects any INDEL variant in a peak region, it will utilize Fermi to recover the actual DNA sequences to refine the read alignments.
-If set as 'on', Fermi will always be invoked.
+- `-F` or `--fermi`: The option to control when to apply local assembly through fermi-lite.
+By default (set as 'auto'), while `callvar` detects any INDEL variant in a peak region, it will utilize fermi-lite to recover the actual DNA sequences to refine the read alignments.
+If set as 'on', fermi-lite will always be invoked.
 It can increase specificity, however sensivity and speed will be significantly lower.
-If set as 'off', Fermi won't be invoked at all.
+If set as 'off', fermi-lite won't be invoked at all.
 If so, speed and sensitivity can be higher but specificity will be significantly lower.
 - `--fermi-overlap`: The minimal overlap for fermi to initially assemble two reads.
 Must be between 1 and read length.
 A longer fermiMinOverlap is needed while read length is small (e.g. 30 for